turingschool/mod-0-curriculum/session3/index.md

 ### Follow-Ups

-- We're in the process of leaving feedback on everyone's session 1, be sure to check your gists!
+- We're in the process of leaving feedback on everyone's homework, be sure to check your gists!
   - Suggestions and feedback are there for your benefit
-- Make sure that you're checking slack at least once a day
+- Make sure that you're checking Slack at least once a day
-- Session 3 HW due next Tuesday
 - Be sure to stay at your home (root) directory or below

-### Today's Goals

-(See above)

 ### Warm Up

 <a name="ssh-check"></a>